Makinde1034/use-axios-query/README.md

-# React hook for axios
+# Axios hook for React

 React hook built to simplify using Axios with Reacts.